misfits in touch:

 -

-No cigarette smoke prior to arriving
+Please avoid cigarette smoke before arriving

 -